 Call the Family Law team at Fulmer Law, PA 863.457.2834 to schedule a consultation and discuss your child support concerns.
 We promise to provide reliable legal advice for your child support case.

 When you are looking for information on how to get child support, it is a good idea to start with reliable legal advice from an experienced child support lawyer.
 To begin, you must file the necessary documents with your local child support office.
 The legal paperwork and filing process can be complicated.
 Our experienced family law legal team will guide you through the process and make sure all your questions are answered.

 See our answers to how to file for child support to learn more about the process and call for a free consultation with one of our attorneys at Fulmer Law, P.A. today!

-Back child support is money owed to you from the date of petition that has not been paid.
-For example, if a petition for child support is filed Jan 1, 2020 and child support is not set or finalized until July 1, 2020, the back support (retroactive support) will be for the previous 6 months.
-This also includes late or missed child support payments that have been ordered by a court.
+Back child support is money owed to you that has not been paid.
+It starts from the date of the petition.
+For example, if a petition for child support is filed Jan 1, 2020 and child support is not set or finalized until July 1, 2020, the back child support will be for the previous 6 months.
+Back child support also includes late or missed child support payments that have been ordered by a court.
 Parents who are late or have missed child support payments must pay the debt in full, including any applicable fees and interest charges.

 To begin the process of petitioning for back child support, call for a free consultation with one of our attorneys at Fulmer Law, P.A. today!